diogotcorreia/master-thesis/docs/content/ch02-background.typ

 === Object Attributes and Item Containers

+Besides simple variables,
-In Python, data in objects can be stored as either an object's attribute or as an item in a container, Python's name for what are commonly called collections (collections like dictionaries, lists, and tuples are examples of Python containers).
+in Python data can be stored as either an *object's attribute*, or as an *item in a container*.
+Common containers (Python's term for what are commonly called collections) include dictionaries, lists, and tuples.

-This is an important distinction because it dictates how that data can be accessed.
+This attribute/item distinction is important because it dictates how that data can be accessed.
 In case of an attribute, it can be accessed statically through dot-notation, and dynamically through the built-in `getattr` and its writing counterpart